Agh42/IT-Grundschutz4Neo4J/README.md

 This repository contains scripts to convert the German BSI IT-Grundschutz standard into a Neo4J database.
 Due to copyright reasons the repository does **not** contain any actual content published by the BSI.
 Please see the notes below on instructions where to retreive the required content.

-You will need the APOC library to scrape them directly from Github into the database.
-There is no need to download the files first.
+You will need the APOC library to import the content into the database.

 ## German BSI Grundschutz (IT-Baseline) Catalog